IbrahimAkhriev/KUBER/materials/01-kubernetes.md

 # Kubernetes

-**Kubernetes** is a powerful framework for orchestrating application containers developed by Google.
-Like docker swarm, it performs the basic functions of any orchestration tool: high availability, protection of internal traffic, encapsulation of a complex microservice application architecture into a single entity, and so on.
-But what is the main difference between **Kubernetes** and **Docker Swarm**?
-Besides higher complexity and more container control tools, the main feature of **Kubernetes** is the fact that it is a higher-level solution than **Docker Swarm** and is not tied directly to *Docker* technology.
-Yes, at the moment docker is the absolute leader in application containerization, but still it is not the only technology, and **Kubernetes** offers a unified approach regardless of the containerization tool.
+Kubernetes is a powerful framework for orchestrating application containers developed by Google.
+Like **Docker Swarm**, Kubernetes performs the basic functions of an orchestration tool, such as ensuring high availability, protecting internal traffic, and encapsulating a complex microservice application architecture into a single entity.
+But what is the main difference between Kubernetes and Docker Swarm?
+Besides being more complex and offering more control over containers, Kubernetes's main feature is that it is a higher-level solution than Docker Swarm and is not directly tied to Docker technology. **Docker** is currently the absolute leader in application containerization, but it is not the only technology.
+Kubernetes offers a unified approach regardless of the containerization tool.

 ## The architecture and principles of Kubernetes